duomei98/cse15l-lab-reports/labreport3.md

 $ less -p "pulmonary disease" rr*.txt
 ```

 This command looks for the first occurrence of the words "pulmonary disease" in all .txt files that begin with "rr".
-This is helpful if I needed to find information related to pulmonary disease, but I don't remember which file it was in.
+This is helpful if I wanted to find information related to pulmonary disease, but I don't remember actually which file I saw it in.

 _Output:_
 ![Image](https://media.discordapp.net/attachments/783745953680326656/1105979818941612032/Screen_Shot_2023-05-10_at_3.08.51_PM.png?width=1052&height=140)